To make sure your child feels loved, firstly spend one to one quality time with them each day.

 Researchers* recently found that a third of children don’t know their parents love them.
 Children may love electronic gadgets and doing lots of fun activities, but relationships are built and cemented when you spend time together.

 Children need your time.
 And I’m not just talking about any time.
 I’m talking about time playing, talking, interacting, discussing, playing games, having fun, or playing rough and tumble.
 When you can forget all the jobs and things you have to do, and just focus on your child.
-Try to smile and laugh and be friendly in that time.
+Try to smile and laugh and be friendly at that time.
 Even 15 minutes a day is a great way to start.
 Allowing them to choose what to do and lead the play – without any criticism, judgement or advice.

-Secondly hug your child – 8 times a day if you can.
+Secondly, hug your child – 8 times a day if you can.

 Physical touch is an important way to show acceptance and love.
 When you hug for 15 seconds, oxytocin is released in the brain – that’s the love hormone -which has health benefits and lowers stress hormones.